omomo-finance/omomo-protocol/product/supply_withdraw.md

 ## How do I deposit

-1. Connect your wallet by clicking on the Connect Wallet button on the main page of the application.&#x20;
+1. Connect your wallet by clicking on the Connect Wallet button on the main page of the application.
 2. Find an asset you’d like to supply and click the Supply button.
-Then, select the amount you wish to deposit in a pop-up window and submit your transaction.&#x20;
+Then, select the amount you wish to deposit in a pop-up window and submit your transaction.
 3. Once the transaction is confirmed, your deposit is successfully registered, and you start earning interest on the supplied amount.

 ## How do I earn?

 Once your deposit is registered and supplied, you start getting rewards in dTokens.

 All dTokens holders receive incentives that evolve with market conditions.
-You can learn more about incentivization and earning interest with Nearlend in the Interest Rate Model chapter.
+You can learn more about incentivization and earning interest with OMOMO in the Interest Rate Model chapter.

 ## How does deposit work?